LaurenForster25/rock-paper-scissors-lizard-spock-game/README.md

 ### Game Rules
 At the bottom of the page there are a set of game rules.
 This section explains to the user how the extra two options are incorporated into a classic game of Rock, Paper, Scissors.
 Having these rules clearly expressed on the page, will really allow players to use their initiative and further develop their decision making skills.

+## Features to Implement in the Future
+With more time I would like to increase the responsiveness of this design by inclduing more media queries.
+I also think adding more colour to the page could increase the enjoyment for users.
+In the further future, I would like to make this a game page that could be played by two people as well as just player vs computer.

+##